comp195/spring-2021-final-project-we-use-arch-btw/README.md

 # Local Video Library

-A GUI for managing and watching locally downloaded movies and TV shows on your computer.
+A GUI for managing and watching locally downloaded movies on your computer.

 The main components are as follows:
 - A GTK user interface that displays your library